 Isaac continues to be recognized for his choreography and artistic visions in dance.
 He has been awarded choreograph awards from Chicago Human Rhythm Project, Tapology Tap Dance Festival of Flint Michigan, under the direction of Alfred Bruce Bradley, and Diane “Lady Di” Walker, as well as numerous dance competitions over the past 15 years.
 Isaac has toured with Holland America Cruise lines, Dance Olympus/Dance America dance competition, production of Duke Ellington’s “Sophisticated Ladies, and many more.

 Brought up as a performer, he is never one to shy away from performance opportunities as well.
-He performed in One Harlem Night at Detroit’s Fisher Theater with Brian J. White, Darrien Henson and Carl Payne.
+He performed in One Harlem Night at Detroit’s Fisher Theater with Brian J. White, Darrien Henson, and Carl Payne.
 He has performed with the International Auto Show, the Super Bowl with Audi cars in San Francisco, Angela Burrow-Dunlaps “My Sweet Potato Pie with Sherman Hemsley, John Henton, and recording artist Ginuwine.
 He has performed with The James Tatum Foundation, many of T.J.
 Hemphill plays as the lead dancer, as well choreographing a piece for the father of Funk George Clinton with the Secret Society of Twisted Story Tellers under the directorship of Satoi Shakoor.
 He can be seen on your television with performances for Fox 2 News, as well as WDIV Channel 4 with their “Go 4 It” Campaign.

 Currently, he runs his own dance studio, Inspire 2 Move, where he spreads his love of Dance through all his students.
 He Inspires the young minds to challenge themselves and helps them build confidence through Dance

 Shauna graduated from Wayne State University Summa Cum Laude, receiving a BFA in Dance.
-In her last two years of college Shauna was a member of WSU’s Dance Workshop.
-Before her studies at WSU, she trained at Ballet Theatre of Toledo and Pittsburgh Ballet Theatre.
-Shauna has been a company member for Lexington Ballet, ArtLabJ and MoveWorks.
+In her last two years of college, Shauna was a member of WSU’s Dance Workshop.
+Before her studies at WSU, she trained at the Ballet Theatre of Toledo and Pittsburgh Ballet Theatre.
+Shauna has been a company member for Lexington Ballet, ArtLabJ, and MoveWorks.
 She has been blessed to work with many world-renowned artists such as Dwight Rhoden, Nicholas Leichter, Meg Paul, Jeffrey Rebudal, Duncan Cooper, Ron De Jesus, Alan Obuzor, Keith Lee, Terrence Orr, Gregory Hancock, Nycole Ray, Kate Hutter, Samantha Shelton, Brian McSween, Nathan Trice, Joori Jung and Eddie Taketa in a Guest Artist Residency by Doug Varone and Company.
-Shauna is currently a company member with Ballet Edge Detroit, enjoys sharing her love for ballet to her students and has fun showing her creative side by creating works of her own.
+Shauna is currently a company member with Ballet Edge Detroit, enjoys sharing her love for ballet to her students, and has fun showing her creative side by creating works of her own.